FOR IMMEDIATE RELEASE

-The scholars were selected from a pool of submitted applications containing moving essays about their motivation to join the teaching profession.
-Applications were reviewed by a volunteer committee of language educators.
+Hailing from eight states and listing seven languages among those they aspire to teach, the scholars were selected from a pool of applications which were carefully reviewed by a volunteer committee of dedicated language educators.

-This represents the second class of scholars to enter the program, launched in 2019 as the inaugural initiative of the Lead with Languages Scholarship Fund.
+This represents the third class of scholars to enter the program, launched in 2019 as the inaugural initiative of the Lead with Languages Scholarship Fund.

 When asked about their motivations to teach, one scholar explained: “I want to help others to pursue their dreams by imparting an understanding of different cultures and how languages can be a source of social change and individual strength.”